Sikerdebaard/coronacheck-tools/README.md

 ```

 # Python API
-This package requires python 3.6 or 3.7.
+This package requires python 3.6 or higher

 The python library allows for a little bit more control over how the qr-code is decoded.
 Here's an example script on how to dump a qr-code to ASN.1 and then read the ASN.1 and convert it to a dict.
 Finally the script wil re-encode the whole thing back to a QR code.